stonepros/stone/doc/man/8/stoneadm.rst

 prepare-host
 ------------

-prepare a host for cephadm use
+prepare a host for stoneadm use

 Arguments: